alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-muslim-work-in-kafir-country.md

 ---
-layout: post
-title: "Ruling on a Muslim working in non-Muslim country"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. -12"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
-summary: "It is permissible for Muslims to work in non-Muslim countries if they feel safe in themselves from temptation in their religion."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. -12
+summary: It is permissible for Muslims to work in non-Muslim countries if they feel safe in themselves from temptation in their religion.
+title: Ruling on a Muslim working in non-Muslim country
 ---

 ### Question: